-The warrants offered in this offering will be issued pursuant to a subscription agreement between each of the investors and us.
-You should review a copy of the subscription agreement, and the form of warrant, which is attached thereto, for a complete description of the terms and conditions applicable to the warrants.
-The subscription agreement and form of warrant will be filed as an exhibit to the registration statement filed with the SEC in connection with this offering.
+We are offering three types of warrants in this offering: warrants to purchase 1,500,000 shares of our common stock at an exercise price of \$2.00 per share; warrants to purchase 1,500,000 shares of our common stock at an exercise price of \$3.00 per share; and warrants to purchase 1,500,000 shares of our common stock at an exercise price of \$4.00 per share.
+We refer to the three types of warrants, collectively, as the warrants.
+The warrants will be issued pursuant to a subscription agreement between each of the investors and us.
+You should review a copy of the subscription agreement and the form of warrant, which is attached thereto, for a complete description of the terms and conditions applicable to the warrants.
+The subscription agreement and form of common stock purchase warrant have been filed as exhibits to the registration statement filed with the SEC in connection with this offering.
 The following is a brief summary of the warrants and is subject in all respects to the provisions contained in the warrants.

-Each warrant represents the right to purchase share[s] of common stock at an exercise price equal to \$ per share, subject to adjustment as described below.
-Each warrant may be exercised on or after the applicable closing date of this offering through and including the fifth anniversary of the first closing date.
+Each warrant represents the right to purchase 0.5 additional shares of our common stock at an exercise price equal to either \$2.00, \$3.00, or \$4.00, subject to adjustment as described below, and depending on the particular warrant.
+Each warrant may be exercised on or after the applicable closing date of this offering through and including the 18-month anniversary of the first closing date.
 The warrants may be exercised by surrendering to us the warrant certificate evidencing the warrants to be exercised with the accompanying exercise notice, appropriately completed, duly signed and delivered, together with cash payment of the exercise price.